 Best For: Businesses needing a mix of quick creative work and ongoing projects, particularly within design, content, or marketing.

 PeoplePerHour is a UK-based freelance platform that blends the flexibility of Fiverr with the structure of Upwork.
-It connects businesses with a diverse range of freelancers specializing in web design, SEO, copywriting, and digital marketing.
+It connects businesses with freelancers specializing in web design, SEO, copywriting, and digital marketing.
+The platform also recently partnered with Toptal, giving clients access to Toptal’s vetted network directly through PeoplePerHour.

-They charge a tiered commission system, starting at 20% and dropping to as low as 3.5% as earnings with a client increase.
-While it’s primarily focused on small to mid-sized businesses, the platform is a favorite for those who want flexibility with structure.
+PeoplePerHour uses a tiered commission system starting at 20% and dropping to as low as 3.5% as earnings with a client increase.
+While it primarily serves small to mid-sized businesses, the platform is a favorite for teams that want flexibility with structure.

 Standout Feature: “Hourlies” system allowing instant purchase of predefined services alongside custom project posting.